 - Must have the required AIG supporting documents (these vary by province).

 - Ensure they have registered as an apprentice in a Red Seal Trade.

 - Proof must be provided of at least a year’s apprenticeship in a Red Seal Trade.

-When should an apprentice get a pay rise?
+When should an apprentice get a pay raise?

-The following are reasons when a pay rise may be offered:
+The following are reasons why a pay raise may be offered:

 - Achieving qualifications.

 - Being with the company for a certain amount of time.